AdobeDocs/campaign-classic-learn.en/help/acc/sending-messages/direct-mail/creating-direct-mail-deliveries.md

 # Creating direct mail deliveries

-Understand how direct mail works in Adobe Campaign and learn how to create, format and execute a direct mail delivery.
+Understand how [!UICONTROL direct mail] works in [!UICONTROL Adobe Campaign] and learn how to create, format and execute a [!UICONTROL direct mail ]delivery.

 >[!VIDEO](https://video.tv.adobe.com/v/21377?quality=12)